The Mayor and City Council work for Hillsboro residents.

 How the Mayor and Councilors are elected:

-For the purposes of civic representation on the City Council, the City is divided into three wards, with two councilors representing and residing within each ward.
+For the purposes of civic representation on the City Council, the City is divided into three wards, with two councilors residing within each ward.
+All councilors represent the entire City once elected.
 The mayor and councilors are elected to four-year terms, and no person may serve more than two consecutive terms.
 Candidates must be registered voters in the State of Oregon who have resided in the City during the 12 months immediately preceding the election.
 Terms begin at the first City Council meeting of the calendar year following election, where the Oath of Office is administered.
+For current election information, visit the City Recorder's office election webpage.